crawl3r/redirectplz/README.md

 # RedirectPlz
+A Golang script to attempt to fuzz and find open redirect vulns across a range of URLs.
+This isn't the only script that does this, I just enjoy writing code and working on little tools to help my custom pipelines.

 Any issues, let me know!
 I plan to extend the source code it can identify, so if there are specific requests please let me know.

 ### Thanks
 Big thanks to Hakluke, I used Hakrawler's (https://github.com/hakluke/hakrawler) concurrency and picked at the concurrency/goroutine code to patch mine.
 Thanks LeonMugen (https://github.com/Leonmugen/ORtester) for the payload list.